Linaro/website/_pages/about/index.md

 ---
 title: About Linaro
 description: |-
-    Linaro leads collaboration in the Arm ecosystem and helps companies work with the latest open source technology.
+    Experts in Open Source Software on Arm
 permalink: /about/
 js-package: about
 css-package: about